RonnyA/nd-120/README.md

 The [Microcode](Code/Microcode/readme.md) dump is from a ND-120 3202 CPU Board is Version 14/L
 The source code is also for the L version.

-# 68705 #
+# Panel Controller - 6805 CPU CHIP #

 [ROM dump](Code/68705/readme.md)

-The ND-120/CX CPU Board has an on-board MC68705 CPU.
+The ND-120/CX CPU Board has an on-board MC68705-U3 CPU.

-The front panel also has an MC68705 CPU, however this chip is not identical to the on on the 3202D CPU Board.
+The physical front panel also has an MC68705 CPU, however this chip is not identical to the on on the 3202D CPU Board - its an MC68705-P3 with fewer I/O pins.

 The MC68705 is an MC 6805 8-bit CPU with on-chip RAM, I/O and Timer.
 [Motorola 68HC05](https://en.wikipedia.org/wiki/Motorola_68HC05)

 * P3 version = 28 pins, 2x 8 bits I/O ports, 1x 4 bit I/O port
 * U3 version = 40 pins, 4x 8 bits I/O ports

-* We don't (yet) have a ROM dump of the MC68705-U3 chip from the 3202D CPU Board.
+We have a ROM dumps from both the *MC68705-U3* chip (from the 3202D CPU Board) and the *MC68705-P3* (from an ND-5000C panel controller).

-* We do have a ROM dump of the MC68705-P3 (from an ND-5000C panel controller).
+**Big thanks to Matthieu Benoit for reading the data out of the chips**

-  *  Big thanks to Matthieu Benoit for reading the data out of the chip.
+Reverse engineering has been done using the free SRE tool [GHIDRA](https://ghidra-sre.org/) from NSA.

 # Schematic drawings #